Research Accomplishments

 1960: Specialized heart cells discovered

-Dr. Brian Hoffman publishes a new account of specialized heart tissues that control cardiac excitability.
-His work is supported by the AHA.
+Dr. Brian Hoffman publishes a new account of specialized heart tissues that control cardiac excitability, work supported by Heart Association funding.

 1961: Saving hearts with CPR